Tuscany

 Residing in a stunning Tuscan villa is repeatedly on people’s bucket lists.
 It’s something about the picturesque landscapes and feeling a sense of ownership of your dwellings that has everyone sharing the same dream.

+Traditionally, a Tuscan villa was a palatial house in the Renaissance style, on a grand property.
 But these days it might also refer to almost any ‘house’ in the countryside – farmhouse, palazzo, castle, even a converted mill or barn.

-Set on 1700 hectares in the UNESCO-protected Val d’Orcia region, Castiglion del Bosco is one of Tuscany’s oldest and most luxurious estates.
+With so many villas on offer, it can be difficult choosing which is right for you.
+No matter what your requirements, Castiglion del Bosco may well be the most idyllic stay in Tuscany.
+Set on 1700 hectares in the UNESCO-protected Val d’Orcia region, it is one of Tuscany’s oldest and most luxurious estates.

 The property has its own chapel with 14th-century frescoes, two exceptional restaurants, a cookery school, a holistic spa, tennis courts, private golf course, even a winery!
 But we think its most compelling feature is the heated infinity pool set atop a hill blossoming with lavender and bluebells.